 How will my body know to produce milk early?

 After delivery, hormones change rapidly, signaling to your breast to begin making milk.
 With stimulation by the baby's sucking (or by the breast pump) the breasts will continue to make milk.
 The more stimulation the more milk the breasts make.

 It is best to start as soon after delivery as you can, within the first 6 hours is best, but definitely within the first 24 hours.
 Early pumping is very important for establishing a milk supply.
 Even if your baby is very sick and not being fed, you need to pump your breast regularly so there will be milk when your baby is ready.
 Electric breast pumps are the best.
 Ask your nurse or a lactation consultant for assistance in learning to use one and in preparing to rent one when you are out of the hospital.

 How often should I pump?

-You should pump at least five times a day and for a total time of at least 100 minutes a day.
-Ideally increase this to 8 to 12 times a day for 10 minutes per side.
-Frequent pumping signals your body to keep making milk.
+You should pump 8 to 12 times a day for 10-15 minutes per side or until empty in combination with hand expression.
+Hand expression and frequent pumping signal your body to keep making milk.
 At first you may get very little milk, sometimes just a few drops.
 But, it is important to save all that you get of this early milk for your baby.
-About the third day your breasts will become full and swollen.
+Within a few days your breasts will become full and swollen.
 This is your milk coming in.
-At this time your milk supply will increase.
-With frequent pumping you will produce more than your baby can use, but don't decrease the amount of pumping.
-It is important to build a good supply early.
+At this time you would expect your milk supply to increase.
+Depending on how early your baby is born you may produce more than your baby can use at that moment, but don't decrease the amount of pumping.
+It is important to build a good supply early on.